Divyam-Padole/PHP_with_Mysql/README.md

 # PHP_with_Mysql
-Database connection using PHP,MySql and XAMPP Enviroment Your PHP project appears to be a simple travel form that collects user information such as name, age, gender, contact number, email, and additional details.
+      **Database connection using PHP,MySql and XAMPP Enviroment** PHP project with simple travel form that collects user information such as name, age, gender, contact number, email, and additional details.
 The data is then inserted into a MySQL database using XAMPP as the local development environment.

-Here's a brief description you can use for GitHub:

----

 ## Travel Form PHP Project